Skip to content

 Rebirth Teen Titans (2016–2021)

 After the events of DC Universe Rebirth #1, the original older Teen Titans are reunited while the younger Titans find themselves under Damian Wayne‘s leadership.
-For more details, see our dedicated Teen Titans Rebirth Reading Order.

 Justice League: No Justice is a limited series dealing with the consequences of the Dark Nights: Metal event.
-It serves to help transition toward a new period and caused the reorganization of many teams within the DC Universe, including the Teen Titans.
+It served to help transition toward a new period and caused the reorganization of many teams within the DC Universe, including the Teen Titans.

 Infinite Frontier (2021-2023)